minMaximilian/website/content/references/_index.md

 description = 'Curated collection of articles, papers, and resources organized by category.
 A personal knowledge base of valuable content.'
 +++

-# References

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-This is my curated collection of articles, papers, and resources that I find valuable.
-Organized by category for easy browsing.

-Click on a category to view all links in that section.
+Articles, resources and papers I find valuable.
+These aren't endorsements